microsoft/reverse-proxy/docs/docfx/articles/proxyhttpclientconfig.md

 Introduced: preview5

 ## Introduction

 Each [Cluster](xref:Microsoft.ReverseProxy.Abstractions.Cluster) has a dedicated [HttpMessageInvoker](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpmessageinvoker?view=netcore-3.1) instance used to proxy requests to its [Destination](xref:Microsoft.ReverseProxy.Abstractions.Destination)s.
 The configuration is defined per cluster.
 On YARP startup, all `Clusters` get new `HttpMessageInvoker` instances, however if later the `Cluster` configuration gets changed the [IProxyHttpClientFactory](xref:Microsoft.ReverseProxy.Service.Proxy.Infrastructure.IProxyHttpClientFactory) will re-run and decide if it should create a new `HttpMessageInvoker` or keep using the existing one.
 The default `IProxyHttpClientFactory` implementation creates a new `HttpMessageInvoker` when there are changes to the [ProxyHttpClientOptions](xref:Microsoft.ReverseProxy.Abstractions.ProxyHttpClientOptions).

+Properties of outgoing requests for a given cluster can be configured as well.
+They are defined in [ProxyHttpRequestOptions](xref:Microsoft.ReverseProxy.Abstractions.ProxyHttpRequestOptions).

 The configuration is represented differently if you're using the [IConfiguration](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.configuration.iconfiguration?view=dotnet-plat-ext-3.1) model or the code-first model.

 ## IConfiguration
+These types are focused on defining serializable configuration.
+The code based configuration model is described below in the "Code Configuration" section.

+### HttpClient
 HTTP client configuration contract consists of [ProxyHttpClientData](xref:Microsoft.ReverseProxy.Configuration.Contract.ProxyHttpClientData) and [CertificateConfigData](xref:Microsoft.ReverseProxy.Configuration.Contract.CertificateConfigData) types defining the following configuration schema.
-These types are focused on defining serializable configuration.
-The code based HTTP client configuration model is described below in the "Code Configuration" section.

 ```JSON
 "HttpClient": {
     "SslProtocols": [ "<protocol-names>" ],